 - chronic kidney disease

-They recommend SGLT2 inhibitors specifically for people with heart failure or a risk of heart failure due to atherosclerotic cardiovascular disease.
+The guidelines recommend SGLT2 inhibitors specifically for people with heart failure or a risk of heart failure due to atherosclerotic cardiovascular disease.

 Lifestyle and dietary changes are a crucial part of any treatment plan for type 2 diabetes.
 Some people can manage the condition with these changes alone.